-The Führerbau is also called the FH “Führer Haus” – was built from 1933 to 1937 after the plans of architect Paul Ludwig Troost, at Arcisstrasse 12 in Maxvorstadt, Munich.
+The Führerbau – translated as “the Führer’s building” – was built from 1933 to 1937 after the plans of architect Paul Ludwig Troost, at Arcisstrasse 12 in Maxvorstadt, Munich.
 The first plans were made in 1931.
 The building was completed three years after Troost’s death by Leonhard Gall.
 During the Nazi times, the building served as a representative building for Adolf Hitler.
 The Führerbau has historical significance as where Neville Chamberlain and Adolf Hitler signed the Munich Agreement in 1938.
 Architecturally, the Brienner Strasse is a symmetry axis.
 At the Katharina-von-Bora-Strasse 10 is a very similar building: the “Verwaltungsbau der NSDAP” (Administrative Building of the NSDAP).
 After the German surrender, the US occupation forces used both buildings as the “Zentrale Sammelstelle” (Central Collecting Place), which cared for the looted art stolen by Nazis all over Europe.
-The Towel measures roughly 58cm x 58cm.
-Monogrammed initials to one corner.
+(Source WiKi).
+Towel measures roughly 58cm x 58cm with FH script embroidery for “Führer Haus.